-With scores of 9.5 out of 10 for both support and safety, and a 93% score overall from 15 GoOverseas alumni, Fuze Ecoteer’s sea turtle project in Malaysia is an excellent way to help with turtles in a unique and exotic location.
+With a score of 9.6 out of 10 for support, and a 94% score overall from 79 GoOverseas alumni, Fuze Ecoteer’s sea turtle project in Malaysia is an excellent way to help with turtles in a unique and exotic location.

 Here are a few quotes from alumni to tell you more:

 - “I'd never seen turtles before, and as they're my favorite animals, this was such a special experience.
 You get to see many turtles in their natural environment; feeding, nesting and babies heading to the sea for their first swim.” -- Ella